vedantiitkgp/cric-echo/README.md

 Imagine a dynamic IPL platform that transforms live cricket data into captivating insights—where every ball tells a story, every match has a historical twin, and AI-generated commentary keeps fans on the edge of their seats!

 🔥 The Vision
-A Python-powered (Flask/Django) analytics hub that:
+A Python-powered (Flask) analytics hub that:

 📊 Ingests live IPL match data (via Google API/CricAPI) in real-time